Lens defects, part V: Control ring malfunction

 In order for lenses to be easier to assemble and repair, the focus ring on the outside of the lens barrel is usually not physically a part of the helicoid mechanism.
 Instead, it may be attached to the outer barrel of the helicoid through set screws (a.k.a. grub screws) or using a combination of screws and friction.

 [1] shows a trio of screws, that press the focusing ring [2] onto the front of the main helicoid barrel.
 If these screws are even slightly loose, the focusing ring starts slipping.
-This method of manufacture, also serves easy infinity focus adjustment.

 The main issue though is, that such methods of linking the focus ring with the helicoid are liable to loosen over time (or when the lens has been knocked around), resulting in that the focus ring may start slipping or even loosing contact with the helicoid altogether.
 Incidentally, this is also why I definitely do not recommend the use of force to unjam a stuck helicoid: The coupling is liable to give, long before the helicoid becomes unstuck.

 The above pictured method of linking focus ring to helicoid barrel is (IMNSHO) still preferable to the set/grub-screw approach.
 The problem with set/grub screws is that when they start to loosen, they start slipping – ever so slightly at first, but increasingly.
 Unless the issue is rectified quickly (basically through adjusting infinity focus and re-tightening the screws), the slipping set screws have a tendency to scar the inner barrel.
-After the barrel is sufficiently scarred, the set screws have nothing to hold on to, even when you try to tighten them..
+After the barrel is sufficiently scarred, the set screws have nothing to hold on to, even when you try to tighten them.

 While a partially slipping focus ring might not render the lens entirely useless, it nevertheless typically results in less than the total focusing range being at the photographer’s disposal.
 This is especially critical when infinity focus (as well as a section prior to infinity) is beyond reach.
 Depending on the type of lens construction (especially the type of link between focusing ring and helicoid), the issue is laughably easy to moderately difficult to rectify (as long as it is done before slippage has caused damage).
 Again, it is not for everyone, and if you feel uncomfortable toying with precision screwdrivers, find someone who is.

-Issues with Focus ring rubber bands.
+Focus ring rubber bands

 A related, but somewhat different set of issues is related to the rubber band (on the focus ring) that most lens manufacturers in the 70’s started fitting on their lenses.